 Plan for the unexpected, before it is needed.
 Setting up LPAs allows you to appoint trusted people to make decisions on your behalf if you become unable to do so.
-It is wise to arrange LPAs early - especially when buying property, planning for later life, or after significant health changes.

 Full LPA Coverage